josuemour4/blog/_people/josuemoura.md

 ### Explorations

-It is not so easy to thing and especially to write when your head it is over thing about a problem taht.
+It is not so easy to think and especially to write when your head it is over thinking about a problem that.